-In this adapted version, the small molecule of interest is used as a bait to screen protein libraries.
-The small molecule - protein interactions are detected thanks to the reconstitution of an active transcription factor from DNA Binding Domain (DBD) and Activation Domain (AD) moieties.
+In this adapted version, the small molecule of interest or drug is used as a bait to screen protein libraries prepared from any tissue, cell type or organism.
+The drug-protein interactions are detected thanks to the reconstitution of an active transcription factor from DNA Binding Domain (DBD) and Activation Domain (AD) moieties.

 Three components are used:

-Different linkers and anchors can be chosen.
+Different linkers and tags can be chosen.
 The linker generally consists in a polymer of Poly-Ethylene Glycol (PEGn).
-The anchor is a molecule attached to the linker which binds to the chosen ABD.
-The main Anchor /Anchor Binding Domain combinations are: Methotrexate (MTX) / Dihydrofolate Reductase (DHFR); Trimethoprim (TMP) / DHFR, Biotin / Streptavidin; Dexamethasone (DEX) /Glucocorticoïd Receptor (GR) and O6-benzylguanine derivatives (BG) / SNAP-Tag.
+The Tag is a molecule attached to the linker which binds to the chosen ABD.
+The main Tag/PBT combinations are: Methotrexate (MTX) / Dihydrofolate Reductase (DHFR); Trimethoprim (TMP) / DHFR, Biotin / Streptavidin; Dexamethasone (DEX) /Glucocorticoïd Receptor (GR) and O6-benzylguanine derivatives (BG) / SNAP-Tag.

-The bait derivative is tested for its interaction with protein targets by screening a library in yeast.
-When a "small molecule – prey protein" interaction takes place, the bait derivative bridges the gap between the DBD and the AD thanks to the anchor-ABD interaction.
+The "Tagged Drug" is tested for its interaction with protein targets by screening a library in yeast.
+When a "Drug-Target" interaction takes place, the "Tagged Drug" bridges the gap between the DNA Binding Domain and the Activation Domain thanks to the Tag-PBT interaction.
 This enables the expression of a reporter gene.
 The most popular are HIS3 (allowing yeast growth on a selective medium lacking histidine) and LacZ (to screen yeast in a colorimetric assay).
 Positive clones are then analyzed by sequencing, to identify the protein partners.